facebook/react/README.md

 You can find the React documentation [on the website](https://reactjs.org/).

 Check out the [Getting Started](https://reactjs.org/docs/getting-started.html) page for a quick overview.

+However you should refer to the new [React JS Documentation](https://react.dev/learn)

 The documentation is divided into several sections: